Imagine if you woke up one day and you couldn’t wiggle your toes…

-I held the doors as students exited, and I saw so many moved faces (with and without tears).
+“Kevin, I work with many kids with emotional disturbances of some form or another.
+I held the doors as students exited today, and I saw so many moved faces (with and without tears).
 I have seen the same group of kids sit through other presentations, but not nearly as interested or involved.
 I’ve talked to a few students who said they emailed you about bullying.
 One student in particular has been having trouble staying in class.
 Today she stayed in class and toughed it out, I was surprised and delighted.
 I think she felt good about it too.
 Thank you for whatever you did to help her realize she’s NOT the problem.
 I don’t need a response, I know you’re busy.
 I just wanted to let you know that you have made a difference in at least one student’s life in as little as one day.
 You truly have a gift, thanks for sharing it.”

 - Jen Teacher, Burlington, Vermont

 “Hi Kevin, Thanks so much for taking the time to visit both Glenboro and Baldur Schools.
 The presentation the students heard today was unreal and well received.
 A lot made the comment to me that this was the best presentation they have ever seen, especially on such a touchy subject as drinking and driving.
 You really touched a lot of people today!!!
 Both schools are now starting T.A.D.D.
 (Tennagers Against Destructive Decisions) groups.
 Thanks again for your inspiring words!”

 - Tammy Billingall Guidance & Counsellor / CTS Glenboro & Baldur Schools, Manitoba

 “Kevin, wow.
 I am sooo grateful that I had the opportunity to hear you speak at Salpointe!
 Thank you so much for sharing your amazing, inspirational story to all of us.
 You’re truly my hero!
 You’re such an amazing person and hilarious too by the way. thanks again and god bless. :)”